Naliya: Transport

-The Naliya Cantonment will be the rail station for Naliya Town once gauge conversion is completed.
-Due to security reason the 6.12 km railway line stretch between Naliya Cantonment & Naliya Town will not be made since Naliya is situated just 25.98 km from India-Pakistan border of Sir Creek Marshlands.
+The Naliya Cantonment Station will be the rail station for Naliya town after the gauge conversion is completed.
+Due to security reason the 6.12 km railway line stretch between Naliya Cantonment and Naliya Town will not be made since Naliya is situated just 25.98 km from India-Pakistan border of Sir Creek marsh lands.

 Tourism

 Naliya Jain Derasar

-Naliya is a century old town, which has Jain temples & mosques built several centuries ago.
+Naliya is a century old town, which has Jain temples and mosques built several centuries ago.
 It is a famous Jain pilgrimage center and one of the five famous Jain temples of Abdasa ni Panchtirthi (meaning five-temples of Abdasa) is in the town.
+This temple belongs to the Śvetāmbara sect of Jainism.
 Other Jain temples are in nearby places in Abdasa Taluka.
 The main architects of these centuries old Jain temples were Mistris of Kutch.

 Moolnayak Bhagwaan is Chandraprabha.
 The main idol of Shri Chandraprabhu Bhagwan is Swet varn(white coloured) of about 72 cm in padmasanastha position.

 Bustard Sanctuary

-Naliya is also famous for Great Indian Bustard Sanctuary also known as Lala–Parjan Sanctuary, which is located nearby the town.
+Naliya is also famous for Great Indian Bustard sanctuary also known as Lala–Parjan Sanctuary, which is located nearby the town.
 With an area of about only 2 square kilometers, it is the smallest sanctuary in the country.
 There are approximately 30 great Indian bustards here, second only to Desert National Park, Rajasthan.